JAPAN GOLD CORP.

 Southern Arc became the largest shareholder (42.9% interest) in Japan Gold Corp., the first mineral exploration company to focus solely on Japan.

-To date, Japan Gold has expanded the project portfolio in Japan to 11 projects comprising of 160 prospecting rights licenses applications over 53,218 hectares.
+To date, Japan Gold has expanded the project portfolio in Japan to 11 projects comprising of 173 prospecting rights applications over 57,337 hectares.
+To date, 32 applications have been granted as Prospecting Rights.
 The Company’s portfolio now has projects on three main islands of Japan, Hokkaido, Honshu and Kyushu.
 Seven projects cover areas with known gold occurrences and a history of mining, and are prospective for high-grade epithermal gold mineralization.
 Four of the projects, in southern Hokkaido and northern Honshu, are located over gold-bearing lithocaps, which may indicate the presence of porphyry mineralization.

 Japan Gold’s leadership team has decades of resource industry and business experience, and the Company has recruited geologists and technical advisors with experience exploring and operating in Japan.

-Low-impact surface exploration is underway, with the expectation of applying for drilling this year.
+Low-impact surface exploration is underway, with the expectation of applying for drilling permits on priority targets this year.

 Latest News Releases